Print This Page

 - Divide and transplant crowded summer and fall-blooming perennials such as daisies, coneflowers, hardy hibiscus, asters, mums and salvias.

-- Cool-season flowers with earthworm castings, fishmeal, cottonseed meal, alfalfa, bat guano, or other organic fertilizers at ten to twenty pounds per thousand square feet.
+- Cool-season flowers with earthworm castings, fishmeal, alfalfa or other organic fertilizers at ten to twenty pounds per thousand square feet.

 - Spray growing plants with Garrett Juice.
 Drench root zone of newly planted or transplanted plants.